What’s the best horse arena size?

 Fully enclosed arenas

 An enclosed arena is perfect for extreme climates and exposed sites because they’re fully protected from the elements.
 We can incorporate doors and roof ventilation for maximum airflow, providing a comfortable space for you and your horses.
-To improve visibility, we can also integrate clear roof panels that maximise natural light.
-However, we have had feedback from clients that the shadows can spook some of the more timid horses.

 When planning your new arena, we recommend thinking about the location, budget, ongoing maintenance, size, and whether it should be indoor or outdoor.